 Debt settlement companies can negotiate with creditors on your behalf and potentially cut your debt in half.
 That was the finding of a nine-year study into debt settlement programs commissioned by the American Fair Credit Council (AFCC).
-The study analyzed 1.9 million accounts and found that the average settlement of an account enrolled in a debt settlement program is 48 percent of the original balance (source).
+The study analyzed 1.9 million accounts and found that the average settlement of an account enrolled in a debt settlement program is 48% of the original balance (source).
 That’s less than half the initial debt.

 Cutting your debt in half may sound like a no-brainer, but negotiating a debt settlement is a serious decision you should not take lightly.
 Finding the right company is crucial.
 This article will provide SuperMoney’s list of Best Debt Settlement Companies of 2018.
 It will also explain our methodology, so you can learn how to find reliable companies for yourself.

 The Consumer Financial Protection Bureau provides valuable tips when choosing a debt settlement company.
 In a nutshell, the CFPB recommends you avoid companies that: